light-and-ray/sd-webui-face-manipulation-extras/Readme.md

 - **Facial hair**: `beard, mustache, goatee, shaved`
 - **Glasses**: `glasses, shades, no glasses`

+> [!WARNING]
-⚠️ You need to have [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) installed to use it.
+> You need to have [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) installed to use it.
 In installer you can select only "toolkit".
 And after installation you need to reboot your PC

-For Windows it also requires **sd-webui 1.10** (i.e. [this patch](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/16231/files) add `call "%VENV_DIR%\Scripts\activate.bat"` in `webui.bat`)
+>
+> For Windows it seems that itn't compatible: https://github.com/light-and-ray/sd-webui-face-manipulation-extras/issues/2#issuecomment-2262731519
+>
+> ```The error message indicates that the package aimrocks==0.5.* is not found.
+This package is a dependency for the aim package, which in turn is a dependency for stylegan2_pytorch.```
+>
+> ```The aimrocks package is a Python wrapper for the RocksDB library and is used by the aim package for storing experiment data.
+However, aimrocks is not compatible with Windows, which is why you're seeing this error.```

 Limitations:
 - 256p resolution + only aligned faces